jooshtay/MI3-Project-3/README.md

 ## Contents:

 ### Project Description
-In this project, we are exploring whether we can extract relevant features of images of Boston.
+In this project, we are attempt to extract relevant features of images of Boston.

 ### What you will find in this repo:
 Each section header will direct you to the respective folder.